cara380nm/princes/flossie.md

    - Borrowed book on the subject of your current study [^cloistered-scholar] - Temple of the sacred moon
    - 50 feet of hempen rope
    - Jorth key from stone monastry
+   - scroll of skywrite.
  - Party loot, not divided:
+   - Thurle ring 250GP
+   - scroll of beast bond
    - Rioth's journal entries
    - Lord of Lance Rock's spellbook
      - Level 1: